thesedays/Facebook-friend-selector/README.md

 	TDFriendSelector.init({debug: true});

 3 - Create an instance of the plugin.
 We allow multiple instances per page because sometimes you will need users to select friends for more than one thing.
+You can pass in options here which will only effect this instance, for example, number of friends per screen and maximum selection number.

 	selector1 = TDFriendSelector.newInstance();